 19. Watch a Football Match at Maracanã Soccer Stadium

 Maracaña is the largest stadium in Brazil and one of the largest in the whole of South America with a capacity of almost 80,000 people!
 The soccer stadium has hosted important global events such as the FIFA World Cup 2014, large concerts as well as matches between local Brazilian teams.
 Local teams who you might catch playing there are Vasco, Flamengo, Botafogo, and Fluminense.
 Visit the websites of the teams to buy tickets and get ready for some electric atmosphere!

 20. Visit the São Bento Monastery

 This monastery was founded by Benedictine monks and dates back to the early 1600s.
 It is one of the earliest colonial buildings in Brazil and is a fine example of 16th century Portuguese architecture.
 Located on Morro de São Bento (or St. Benedicts Hill) the views from up here are great and the church is worth a look inside.
 The monastery is still operational and every Sunday you can attend mass at 10am.

 21. Be a Beach Bum

-And finally, once you’re done with all he sightseeing and partying and eating, do what every Carioca does once in a while and simply relax on any one of Rio’s stunning beaches.
-We’ve all heard of Copacabana and Ipanema but head North and you can have deserted stretches of sand and stunning views all to yourself.
-Read more in our article about the top 10 escapes from Rio de Janeiro city.
+And finally, once you’re done with all the sightseeing and partying and eating, do what every Carioca does once in a while and simply relax on any one of Rio’s stunning beaches.
+We’ve all heard of Copacabana and Ipanema but head north and you can have deserted stretches of sand and stunning views all to yourself.
+Read more in our article about the top day trips from Rio de Janeiro city.